Home to over 5 million people and 800 miles of coastline, Costa Rica is one of the safest and most popular destinations in Central America.

-On my last trip to Costa Rica, despite coming prepared and having the correct documentation to avoid additional insurances, the rental car representative gave us such a hard time.
+On my last trip to Costa Rica, the rental car representative gave us such a hard time despite coming prepared and having the correct documentation to avoid additional insurances.
 We were appalled when the agent told us we would be roadkill if something happened to the car, and we didn’t have the additional insurance he was pressing on us.
-We still didn’t budge.
+Yet, we still didn’t budge.

-Main roads are paved, but some streets to specific beaches, waterfalls and national parks are not paved and may require four-wheel drive to access (during the rainy season).
-Make sure to do the proper research and choose your mode of transportation according to where you will be exploring and what activities you will be doing.
+Main roads are paved, but some streets to specific beaches, waterfalls, and national parks are not paved and may require a four-wheel drive to access (during the rainy season).
+Ensure to do the proper research and choose your mode of transportation according to where you will be exploring and what activities you will be doing.

 If you are not on a strict budget, domestic flights are an excellent way to travel through the country while saving time and enjoying unique sky-high views of the beautiful and diverse landscapes below.

 Travel Tip: Many domestic airports in Costa Rica charge a usage fee between $5-$15 USD each time you fly in or out.

 In addition to other regional and international airports, SJO & LIR offer regional flights to many popular tourist destinations such as Quepos, Tamarindo, and La Fortuna.
 Routes are serviced daily with regional airlines Sansa and Skyway.

 Here are some examples to help you plan:

 - SJO to La Fortuna FON (30 mins, $50-$100 USD)